50 Best Nursing Careers Based by Salary

 33. Emergency Room Nurse

-What to expect: As a head nurse on a unit, competence is a keyword.
+What to expect in this nursing career: As a head nurse on a unit, competence is a keyword.
 Your staff should be mentally, emotionally, and educationally prepared to respond to the unknown.
 Their awareness of anatomy and physiology will help make your ER function successfully.
 Reviewing procedures and best practice outlines via documentation will avoid unexpected dilemmas.
-Years, at least five, of experience as a staff nurse will help to prepare you.
+Years, of at least five, of experience as a staff nurse will help to prepare you.
 But preparation is insufficient if you lack relational and motivational skills to equip your team.
 You rarely practice hands-on care, and you will delegate care almost entirely.
 Maintaining a solid professional relationship with the other services, such as radiology, laboratory, and an array of specialized providers is crucial.
-If you are not a team player or aware of group dynamics, this job may not be for you.
+If you are not a team player or are aware of group dynamics, this job may not be for you.

 Median salary: $92,500